wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 ### How can code reviews contribute to code quality?

 Code review can help enforce team quality standards.

-People are great at checking design assumptions or making sure all steps in the process are followed.
+People can check design assumptions and check all steps in the process are followed.

 ### How can code reviews share knowledge?